ArchLars/archtutorial/arch_kde_encrypted_tutorial.md

 **NOTE:** **This tutorial assumes you have a NVME SSD,** which are named `/dev/nvme0n1`.
 If you don't have that, it's something else.
 If you don't know, check with `lsblk -l` to see your scheme.
 It could be `sda` or something else.
 If it is something else replace all instances of `nvme0n1` and remove the `p` from  `${d}p1` in the formatting.

-*Sidenote:* Unless you like the name, replace my hostname (basically the name of your rig) of `BigBlue` with yours, same as my user name `lars` if your name ain't Lars.
+*Sidenote:* Unless you like the name, replace my hostname (basically the name of your rig) of `BigBlue` with yours.
+Though note, its generally frowned upon to use "Arch" or "Linux" identifiers in the hostname, use something that doesn't advertise your computer and especially choice of distro for security reasons.
+That goes same for my user name `lars`, change it if your name ain't Lars.
 Though if it is, cool.
 Hi!
 I thought about doing placeholders but I feel those are more distracting usually, I prefer to see how something would actually work in a guide, maybe you do as well?

 ## Prerequisites